faridabharmal/ServerMigration_CAF_SolutionFactory/Readme.md

 * [eBook: Server Adoption Aligned To Cloud Adoption Framework](https://github.com/faridabharmal/SQL_CAF_SolutionFactory/tree/master/TechnicalEnablement)

-   Detailed guidance about what one needs to do in each of the Cloud Adoption phases for SQL Migration starting from Strategy, Plan, Ready, Adopt, Govern and Manage.
-We have supplied detailed step by step guidance(from our experiences) that will provide the steps necessary to go from zero to a complete SQL migration and management aligned to the Cloud Adoption Framework methodology.
+   Detailed guidance about what one needs to do in each of the Cloud Adoption phases for Server Migration starting from Strategy, Plan, Ready, Adopt, Govern and Manage.
+We have supplied detailed step by step guidance(from our experiences) that will provide the steps necessary to go from zero to a complete Server migration and management aligned to the Cloud Adoption Framework methodology.

    This eBook contains the following documents:
     eBook_ServerMigration_Aligned_To_Cloud_Adoption_Framework.docx